QA Roles and Responsibilities Inside a Software Testing Team

 Create Testing Documentation

 Just as crucial as having seamless test scripts is the need for accurate reporting.
 Keeping detailed process documentation helps you easily keep track of what’s already been accomplished and stay updated on the project’s current status.
-Plus, maintaining clear and concise documentation is the only way to quickly bring new team members up to speed on the project development process.
+Plus, maintaining a clear and concise documentation is the only way to quickly bring new team members up to speed on the project development process.
+To make sure the documents you have on your project are up to the industry standards, check out this free sample and see if anything is missing.

 Test Cases Execution